 9. Poor social media management

 A good eCommerce marketing strategy needs a good team in place that can handle the engagement.
 You will face customers contacting you on various platforms, and you might need to roll out different campaigns on separate platforms that need to be managed well.
-There are many mistakes newbies make when it comes to social media management.
+There are many eCommerce marketing mistakes newbies make when it comes to social media management.
 Here are some of the most common.

 Your social media engagement needs to be consistent, whether it be the type of language you use or even the color scheme of your campaign.
 Consistency is key as audiences need to identify your brand as an entity on its own.
 Inconsistency will highlight that individuals are running the show behind the scenes, which removes the authenticity of your campaign.